manthanank/crud-nodejs/README.md

 1. CRUD Application with Node.js, Express, and MongoDB.
 2. CRUD Application with Node.js, Express, and MySQL.

-# CRUD Application with Node.js, Express, and MongoDB
+## CRUD Application with Node.js, Express, and MongoDB

-## Project Setup
+## Project Setup for MySQL

 ### Step 1: Setting Up the Project